Table of Contents

 Deductions or losses from passive activities are limited.
 You generally cannot offset income, other than passive income, with losses from passive activities.
 Nor can you offset taxes on income, other than passive income, with credits resulting from passive activities.
 Any excess loss or credit is carried forward to the next tax year.
 Exceptions to the rules for figuring passive activity limits for personal use of a dwelling unit and for rental real estate with active participation are discussed later.

-For a detailed discussion of these rules, see Publication 925.
+For a detailed discussion of these rules, see Pub.
+925.

 More than half of the personal services you perform in all trades or businesses during the tax year are performed in real property trades or businesses in which you materially participate.